Multi-State Alternative Dispute Resolution for Family Mediation and Collaborative Law

 TO SCHEDULE A CONSULTATION, CONTACT US ONLINE OR CALL US AT 855-805-0595

-Contact a Multi-State Collaborative Divorce Attorney or Mediator Today in Missouri, Illinois, Kansas, Oklahoma or Nebraska
+Contact a Multi-State Collaborative Divorce Attorney/Lawyer or Mediator Today to Schedule an Initial Consultation at 855-805-0595

 At Stange Law Firm, PC, we have multiple attorneys who are ready and willing to help you through you divorce process if you choose to handle it in a more amicable way through mediation or collaborative law.
 We offer a confidential consultation for those wishing to proceed with an Alternative Dispute Resolution method.
 You can contact us online or by calling one of our convenient locations at 855-805-0595.